sfX-android/android_vendor_extendrom/README.md

 and add `EXTENDROM_PACKAGES="F-DroidPrivilegedExtension"` (so without `_pb`) to your `device/<vendor>/<model>/device.mk` or `device/<vendor>/<model>/vendorsetup.sh`.

+### microG GmsCore notes

+[microG GmsCore](https://github.com/microg/GmsCore/wiki) is a free software reimplementation of Google's Play Services. /e/ OS builds, both official and unofficial, include a version of GmsCore which does not include the Exposure Notifications framework.
+This framework is used by Covid tracing apps in many countries and without it these apps will either not work at all, or will not implement the exposure tracking functionailty.
+Users of these /e/ OS builds need to install an update - only avaialable in /e/'s Apps appstore - to enable the EN framework and allow the apps which use it to function correctly.

+Including the  `microgGmsCore` EXTENDROM package replaces /e/'s version of GmsCore (which does not include the EN framework) with the most recent (as of 19th June 2021) stable  version from the MicroG download page <https://microg.org/download.html> (which **does** include the EN Framework).

+Including the `additional_repos.xml` package as well will enable the microG F-Droid repo, allowing F-Droid to detect and manage future updates to GmsCore and the other components of microG.

 ## Adding public GPG keys for verifying signatures

 extendrom will verify signatures (if available) fully automatically but it needs the GPG public key added to your system first.<br/>